This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 We looked pretty good by Fairbanks, already 350 miles into the drive, before the real fun started.

-Construction was at a feverish pitch, though once we hit the Haul Road, it did not take long before we were forced to take our first of many stops to wait for a pilot car to bring us through a work site.
+Construction was at a feverish pitch, and once we hit the Haul Road, it did not take long before we were forced to take our first of many stops to wait for a pilot car to bring us through a work site.
 Crews were racing to get needed repairs done by winter and these construction delays accounted for several hours of the total travel time.

-We saw a great deal of wildlife from the road including this sizable grizzly bear hanging out by the pipeline.
+We saw a great deal of wildlife from the road including a sizable grizzly bear hanging out by the pipeline.
 Other critters included musk ox, dall sheep, caribou of course, and ptarmigan.
 For such a remote and desolate habitat, the tundra is surprisingly full of life and provided far more opportunities for wildlife viewing through our cameras and binoculars than I could have hoped for.

 Atigun Pass has been thrown into popular culture through TV shows documenting travel along the ice roads.
 Make no mistake about the real challenges that exist in traveling on this stretch of ground.
 The steep grade which must be negotiated on the downhill portion of this section was tense driving with a small boat trailer even on a sunny autumn afternoon; I can’t even imagine trying to maneuver an oversized load of critical equipment and supplies down the back of this pass in a winter setting.

 Trust me I was already in need of a shower and some vegetables and another week in a tent was not high on my priority list!
 With that in mind, we beat a hasty retreat at the end of the trip, traveling through the night to avoid construction delays and to get in front of a growing and gathering weather system.

 If you are a Roadie, a Driver, or any other kind of Motorhead, you need to put the Dalton Highway on your bucket list.
 It’s nowhere near as sexy as the autobahn nor does it have the mystic of the Pacific Coastal Highway, but it does have its own beauty, wonder and challenge that should not be missed.

-As the week wrapped up, a tired and happy bunch of hunters started the long drive back to civilization and our families.
+As the week wrapped up, a tired and happy bunch of guys started the long drive back to civilization and our families.
 But first that meant back in the truck and back down the Dalton, all five of us, next to each other for many hours after a week without running water….we smelled.
 We smelled so badly the best I can do is steal a line from Anchorman: “…it smells like, like a used diaper…filled with….Indian food.”
 I kid you not when I say we “accidentally” spilled gasoline on ourselves topping off the truck and it smelled better.